 The requirements for including undated loans in tier 1 capital is restricted and repurchase can normally not take place until five years after the loan originally is issued.
-Hybrid capital loans, undated subordinated loans, may be repaid only by decision from Board of Directors in Nordea and with the permission of the Danish Financial Supervisory Authority.
+Hybrid capital loans, undated subordinated loans, may be repaid only by decision from Board of Directors in Nordea and with the permission of the Norwegian Financial Supervisory Authority.
 Further, there are restrictions related to step up conditions, order of priority, interest payments under constraint conditions and the level of amount that can be part of the tier 1 capital.
-In 2008 and previous years the limit for including hybrid capital in the tier 1 capital has been restricted to 15% of total tier 1 capital but after approval by the Danish Parliament of the act of State Founded Capital Injection 3th February 2009, the limit is changed to be at a maximum 50% of the tier 1 capital after relevant deductions.
-The hybrid capital capital it can be converted to shares.
-For hybrid capital loans with non step up conditions, a limit of 35 % applies.
-The new rules are in accordance with proposed change in the CRD.
+The limit for including hybrid capital in the tier 1 capital is restricted to 15% after relevant deductions.
+If there are any surplus after applying the legal limit of 15%, exceeding amount can be transferred to tier 2 capital.

-Currently there are no hybrid capital loans issued by Nordea Bank Denmark or included in the capital base of Nordea Bank Denmark.
+Currently the hybrid capital loans included in the capital base of Nordea Bank Norge Group constitute 7.9% of the tier 1 capital.